bitsandbooks/py-mnemonic/README.md

 - `-w N`, `--words=N `: Number of words to use (1..20) in generating the passphrase.
 If omitted, defaults to a single word.
 - `-l m`, `--letter=m`: Require all chosen words to start with the letter `m`, or other (case-insensitive) letter.
-- `-c`, `--caps`: Randomly capitalize some of the words in the passphrase to provide better security.
-If a single word is requested, it is always capitalized.
+- `-c`, `--caps`: Capitalize some words in a multi-word passphrase to provide better security; single word is always Capitalized.
+Mutually exclusive with `-C`.
+- `-C`, `--caps-upper`: UPPERCASE some words in a multi-word passphrase to provide better security; single word is always UPPERCASE.
+Mutually exclusive `-c`.
 - `-s spec`, `--separators=spec`: Separator spec: `dots`, `dashes`, `underscores`, `numbers`, `random`.
 For multi-word phrases, default is `dashes` if not specified.
 Multiple kinds allowed (e.g., `dots,numbers,underscores`).
 Each concrete kind appears at least once when possible, while `random` provides a random selection of the other types.
 For a single word, no separator is appended unless you supply `-s`.
 - `-d, --no-dup-letters`: For multi-word phrases, ensure each chosen word starts with a different letter.
 Mutually exclusive with `-l`.
 - `-q`, `--quiet`: Suppress warnings and informational notes.